idena-network/idena-docs/docs/iip/iip-8.md

 - When undelegating from a pool, the address inherits the pool's mining penalty if any.
 - An address with an active mining penalty can not delegate its mining rights to any pool.
-- The UndelegateTx will force a mining identity list update.

 ### Rationale